The Stepford Wives (1975 film): Legacy

 Film scholar John Kenneth Muir considers The Stepford Wives one of the best horror films of the 1970s.
 In a writer's roundtable with The Hollywood Reporter, Jordan Peele listed the film as one of the inspirations behind his directorial debut Get Out.

-A line delivered by Paula Prentiss, as Bobby Markowe, after becoming a Stepford Wife; "Yes.. this.. it's wonderful!", was legally sampled on the song, "Hey Music Lover", by British dance act, S-Express, becoming a big international hit in 1989.
+A line delivered by Paula Prentiss, as Bobbie Markowe, after becoming a Stepford Wife; "Yes.. this.. it's wonderful!", was legally sampled on the song, "Hey Music Lover", by British dance act, S-Express, becoming a big international hit in 1989.

-The film influenced the development of the character Bree Van de Kamp in the successful series, Desperate Housewives (2004–12), played by Marcia Cross.
+The film influenced the development of the character Bree Van de Kamp played by Marcia Cross in the successful series Desperate Housewives (2004–12).
 The character was often referred to as a "Stepford Wife" by other characters, due to her somewhat uptight personality, immaculately presented home, beautifully pruned red roses, and her love of baking cakes.
 She also dressed in a Midwestern, traditional style, echoing, but modernizing, the look of the original "Stepford Wives", as seen in the film.

+Forbes later wrote "It remains a favourite film of mine and one that has stood the test of time.
+Indeed the title has become part of the language and I often hear people say ‘Oh, she’s a real Stepford wife’."